 The formatting information in the template includes format definitions as well as format rules specified in the EDD.
-You specify whether or not to generate the CSS in the structapps. fm file.
-For more information, see Developer Reference, page 24: Managing CSS import/export and XSL transformation and Chapter 19, "Saving EDD Formatting Information as a CSS Stylesheet."
+You specify whether or not to generate the CSS in the structapps.fm file.
+For more information, see and Chapter 20, "Saving EDD Formatting Information as a CSS Stylesheet."